varun325/Java/readme.md

     - Here, the xml file can act as a configuration file for us and behind the scenes, Spring will do the type casting for us.

-- ## Main file and using context for invresion of control and dependency injection
+- ## Main file and using context for inversion of control and dependency injection

     - ```java